 If you already have adrenal exhaustion, do not use stimulants.
 Get rest, rest and more rest, along with very little stress and plenty of nutrients.
 Adaptogenic herbs will help too, but recovery can take months.

-10. Have a support network of people who love and care about you.
 Research shows that attending regular religious services and/or have a strong support system live longer, healthier lives.
 We all need someone to talk to and we all need help sometimes.

-Give yourself the gift of partnering with a therapist, minister, trusted friend, or a health and wellness coach to give you a fresh perspective and help you figure out how to cope with overwhelming challenges.
+Give yourself the gift of partnering with a therapist, minister, trusted friend, or a health and wellness coach to give you a fresh perspective on your stressful circumstances and help you figure out how to cope with overwhelming challenges.
 It is difficult to think clearly about yourselves or your situations during these times.
 Trying to do everything for yourself and by yourself gives you a free ticket to burnout stress and anxious feelings.

-As you put stress reductions tips into practice more effectively in the short and long-term, you become less reactive and feel healthier.
+As you put the stress reductions tips into practice more effectively in the short and long-term, you become less reactive and feel healthier.
 An ounce of prevention is worth its weight in gold when it comes to avoiding the ill effects of burn out stress.
 These natural stress reduction tips can help.
 Make them an important part of your lifestyle.